WeirdKittyZ/ClancyGroup/people.md

 ---

 ## The Weird Kitty  _(cryZ)_
-So, this kitty can do some physics...doesn't want to write...and She wants to have the viscacha lifestyle: _Finding moments of peacefulness in the cruel nature._
+So, this kitty can do some physics...doesn't want to write...and She wants to have the viscacha lifestyle:

+<p align="center"> <em>Finding moments of peacefulness in the cruel nature.</em> </p>

 So, she really wants to:
 ```sh